TULiberalArts/Qualtrics/index.md

 <p>When submitting a <a href="https://tuhelp.temple.edu/">TUhelp request</a> please identify 'CLA' as the referring organization as doing so will help expedite your request.&#160;<a class="footnote-backref" href="#fnref-2" title="Jump back to footnote 2 in the text">&#8617;</a></p>
 </li>
 <li id="fn-3">
-<p>Phone or e-mail assistance from Qualtrics is available during their normal business hours, 7:00am - 7:00pm Mountain Time on weekdays (Monday - Friday), except holidays.
+<p>Customer Support provided by Qualtrics is available during their normal business hours, 7:00am - 7:00pm Mountain Time on weekdays (Monday - Friday), except holidays.
 Limited e-mail support is available after hours and weekends.
 Qualtrics responds to support requests based on the order they are received and relative importance as reasonably determined by Qualtrics.&#160;<a class="footnote-backref" href="#fnref-3" title="Jump back to footnote 3 in the text">&#8617;</a></p>
 </li>
 </ol>
 </div>